Migrate to Aiven for PostgreSQL with

 Local Folder used to store the source database dump files

-Aiven plan for the destination Aiven PostgreSQL service
+Aiven plan for the destination Aiven for PostgreSQL service

 Service URI for the destination PostgreSQL connection, available from the Aiven Console